Home Daily Update Page Reunions Name Index Geographic Index News History Faculty Obituaries Sympathy Submit Profile More (Site Map)

 Mud Island Park, foot of Poplar Avenue at Front Street

-Open 6 a.m.-7 p.m.
+Open 7 a.m. - 5 p.m.
 Daily

+Mud Island Park is open every day from dawn to dusk.
+Admission to the park is free.
 Experience the River on The River!!
 See the Mighty Mississippi River up close.
 Hike down the 5 block long riverwalk model and see the Mississippi in miniature.
-Explore the 18-gallery Mississippi River Museum including two full size boat models you can board.
-(Museum is NOT free, tram ride is NOT free, bridge is free.)
+Current notes: the former museum is closed.
+There is no operational monorail.

 Mississippi RiverMississippi River (FREE)